SalehAce1/CMSC132-Discussion/source/Nov-16.rst

 Regular Expressions
 ^^^^^^^^^^^^^^^^^^^
-We wents through the powerpoint and example linked at the start of this page.
+We went through the powerpoint and example linked at the start of this page.